 That trend of Plumb discovering something that led to an urge to change has continued through the years.
 It ultimately resulted in her monumental guerrilla projection project, Thirty Times a Minute.
-Her discovery of the stereotypic behaviour that affects many animals in confinement, including elephants held captive in America’s zoos, urged her to press “record” on her camera.
+Her discovery of the stereotypic behavior that affects many animals in confinement, including elephants held captive in America’s zoos, urged her to press “record” on her camera.
 She discovered that others were just as curious and horrified by the eight-minute compilation of her footage she edited.
 They urged her to project it in public spaces.
 Plumb found that by projecting the footage on interestingly textured surfaces, like waterfalls and mountains, she could create the illusion that those elephants were briefly free and back in nature.
 She began to experiment with more locations.
 Simultaneously, she realized that her work was helping others comprehend the exploitative nature of zoos.
 This compelled her to continue working to bring light to other injustices done to animals.

-Now, in 2020, everything is a little different.
-Although the ability for crowds to gather in front of a public projection may no longer be possible, due to the COVID-19 pandemic, Colleen continues to create.
-Her new book, which displays her Thirty Times a Minute projections in different locations around the world, accompanied by essays from various animal rights activists, has been published.
-The first part of a new sculptural exhibit, INVISIBLE:VISIBLE, which uses projection and sculptures of chicken wings to highlight the state of slaughterhouses, and how they abuse both the animals and workers, is now on display.
-And she is collecting footage via webcam of Snow-Lily, a zoo-captive polar bear, for a new exhibit (which has been funded with the help of CAF) to be displayed later in 2020.
+A few years later, everything is a little different.
+Although, at the time of writing, the ability for crowds to gather in front of a public projection may no longer be possible, due to the COVID-19 pandemic, Colleen continues to create.
+Her recent book of the same name, which displays her Thirty Times a Minute projections in different locations around the world, accompanied by essays from various animal rights activists, has been published.
+The first part of a new sculptural exhibit, Invisible Visible, which formed through a conversation between Colleen and Katherine Kassouf Cummings, a writer; between images and words; between the individual and society.
+Expressed through photography, sculpture, video, and writing, this collaboration invites an examination of our relationship with the invisible that exists all around us.

 And she herself remains open to questions and provocations.
-Plumb takes each day and each new challenge as they come, allowing herself to follow her instincts and take everything in.
+She takes each day and each new challenge as they come, allowing herself to follow her instincts and take everything in.
 Each project and each person she meets reinforces her commitment to do what she can.
 And that she does.